Trump vows tariff hike on Chinese goods, escalating tension in trade talks

 “The urgency is gone.
 So, it’s likely to see a longer trade war,” the expert said, speaking on condition of anonymity citing the sensitivity of the topic.

+The trade war resulted in billions of dollars of losses for both sides in 2018, hitting industries including autos, technology - and above all, agriculture, while inflicting collateral damage on export-reliant economies and companies from Japan to Germany.

-Trump’s latest threat could be counter-productive, said Tai Hui, Asia-Pacific chief market strategist at J.P.
+Trump’s move could backfire, said Tai Hui, Asia-Pacific chief market strategist at J.P.
 Morgan Asset Management.

-“That said, both sides have invested significant time and resource to come this far and are likely to want to preserve the progress achieved in recent months.”

-As recently as Friday, Trump said talks with China were going well..
-Mnuchin expressed hope last week that the Beijing and Washington rounds would lead U.S. advisers to a recommendation to Trump on whether a deal was reachable, and a White House official told Reuters that dates were being looked at for a potential meeting between Trump and Xi in June.
+On Friday, Trump said talks with China were going well..
+Treasury Secretary Steven Mnuchin called the round in Beijing “productive,” and one White House official told Reuters that dates were being looked at for a potential meeting between Presidents Trump and Xi Jinping in June.

-White House economic adviser Larry Kudlow told Fox News that the president’s tweet was a warning to China.

-“The president is, I think, issuing a warning here, that, you know, we bent over backwards earlier, we suspended the 25 percent tariff to 10 and then we’ve left it there.
-That may not be forever if the talks don’t work out,” he said.

-But Michael Pillsbury, an informal trade adviser to Trump and the director for Chinese strategy at the Hudson Institute, said Kudlow’s remarks downplayed the president’s intent.

-“I take the president’s tweet at face value.
-I was disappointed that Larry Kudlow downgraded it to a mere warning, which may tend to undermine American credibility as the Chinese delegation prepares its position” ahead of this week’s talks, he said.

-Last week, industry sources said they believed the talks were in the endgame, but the Trump administration official said aides had told the president that significant hurdles remained.
+Last week, industry sources said they believed the talks were in the endgame, but a Trump administration official said aides had told the president that significant hurdles remained.

-The increase in U.S. tariffs on Friday will be the first move of that kind since Trump imposed 10 percent tariffs on $200 billion of Chinese goods in September, coming on top of 25 percent tariffs on $50 billion of goods enacted earlier last year.
+The increase in U.S. tariffs on Friday would be the first since Trump imposed 10 percent tariffs on $200 billion of Chinese goods in September, coming on top of 25 percent tariffs on $50 billion of goods enacted earlier last year.

 Negotiations about tariffs have been one of the remaining sticking points between the two sides.
-China wants the tariffs to be lifted, while some U.S. officials believe at least some of them should stay in place as a way to enforce any eventual deal.
+China wants the tariffs to be lifted, while Trump wants to keep some, if not all, of them as part of any final deal to ensure China lives up to its commitments, a White House official said on Sunday.

-Reporting by Jeff Mason and David Shepardson; Additional reporting by Timothy Gardner and Lawrence Hurley in Washington, and Sinead Carew in New York, and Ben Blanchard, Michael Martina, Cheng Leng and Yawen Chen in Beijing; Editing by Bill Berkrot, Peter Cooney & Kim Coghill
+Reporting by Jeff Mason and David Shepardson; Additional reporting by Timothy Gardner and Lawrence Hurley in Washington, and Sinead Carew in New York, and Ben Blanchard, Michael Martina, Shu Zhang, Cheng Leng and Yawen Chen in Beijing; Editing by Peter Cooney and Kim Coghill